Nick Cousins: Vegas Golden Knights

-On February 24, 2020, Montreal traded Cousins to the Vegas Golden Knights in exchange for a fourth-round selection in the 2021 NHL Entry Draft.
+On February 24, 2020, Montreal traded Cousins to the Vegas Golden Knights in exchange for a fourth-round selection in the 2021 NHL entry draft.
+In his debut game with Vegas on February 26, he scored against Mikko Koskinen to become the sixth Golden Knight that season to score in their first game with the team.
 Only two weeks after the trade was finalized, the NHL season was suspended indefinitely due to the COVID-19 pandemic.
 During the pause, Cousins returned to Canada and bonded with his teammates through daily FaceTime calls and other forms of long-distance communication.
+When play resumed for the 2020 Stanley Cup playoffs, Cousins played in 17 playoff games, registering five assists, as the Golden Knights made it to the Western Conference finals, only to be eliminated by the Dallas Stars.